 How CBT is delivered

-CBT can be offered in individual sessions with a therapist or as part of a group.
+CBT can be offered by one of our counsellors in an individual sessions or as part of a group.
 The number of CBT sessions you need depends on the difficulty you need help with.
 CBT is mainly concerned with how you think and act now, instead of looking at and getting help with difficulties in your past.

 During your sessions, your counsellor will discuss your specific difficulties and set goals for you to achieve.
 CBT is not a quick fix.
 It involves hard work during and between sessions.
 Your counsellor will not tell you what to do.
 Instead, they will help you decide what difficulties you want to work on in order to help you improve your situation.
 They will be able to advise you on how to continue using CBT techniques in your daily life after your treatment ends.

 If you are interested in knowing more about CBT. this is what the Royal College of Psychiatrists say.

 You may also be interested in reading this post on our blog: How CBT Helped Me Overcome Anxiety at Work